-Cyber attackers use Social engineering attacks which are a type of attack that targets the human element, rather than the computer system and its software.
+Cyber attackers use Social engineering which are a type of attack that targets the human element, rather than the computer system and its software.
 The attacker attempts to trick a person into performing an action that allows them to gain access to the victims’ computers.

 One of the most common types of this kind of an attack is a man-in-the-middle attack.
 A man-in-the-middle attack occurs when an attacker impersonates someone else to fool the victims into believing they are talking directly to each other via normalizing protocols like interactive voice response, email, instant messaging, and web conferencing.

 Hacking through human manipulation is easier to execute than hacking directly from an external source.
 This article discusses why SE attacks are on the rise and why cyber attackers commonly use these tactics.

 Why do Cyber Attackers use Social Engineering: Probable Causes & Reasons

 Social engineering attacks are one of the most popular and effective methods used by hackers today.
 These attacks often exploit human-to-human relationships, such as employee trust and familiarity, or physical proximity between employees, and customers.

 a.
 The Human Element Is The Weakest Link In Traditional Security